Raadfxrd/school-projects-showcase/README.md

 ## 📦 Featured Projects

 ### [📱 Dokkie School](./dokkie-school)
 A group payment app inspired by Tikkie, made for student teams who need to split costs and track who paid what.
-Built with Vue and Firebase.

 - **Tech:** HTML, CSS
 - **What I learned:** Real-time databases, user authentication, and clean UI flows